brandonjurado/brandonjurado/README.md

 ## In my free time
 * I enjoy gaming 🎮
-* I have been obsessed with reading finance books lately 📚
+* I read books on financial independence, as well as online tech news 📚
 * I try to hack away at building cool things 🔨

 ## Reach out to me via